List of Primeval characters: Jenny Lewis

 Claudia remains out of existence for the rest of the series, although Jenny first appears in episode 2.1.
 At the end of episode 2.2, Cutter explains to Jenny as best he can about what could have happened to change the past.
 Claudia's job as Lester's assistant was changed to a man named Oliver Leek (Karl Theobald), who was revealed to be working for Helen Cutter (Juliet Aubrey).
-It was implied that Helen was responsible for Claudia being replaced by Jenny, however this is thought not to be the case when Helen explains that the first change was an accident.
+It was implied that Helen was responsible for Claudia being replaced by Jenny; however, this is thought not to be the case when Helen explains that the first change was an accident.
 It is still possible that Helen intentionally messed with Claudia/Jenny's past in order to enact revenge or to, as her obsessing in episode 2.7 would imply, re-set the stage for her and Nick to get together again.

 In episode 3.3, Jenny confessed to Sarah Page (Laila Rouass) that she has fallen in love with Cutter.
-When Cutter was preparing to go back inside the burning ARC to look for Helen in episode 3.3, Jenny asked him not to go and thought it was a mistake, which is reference to what Claudia Brown said the last time Cutter saw her before going through the Permian Anomaly.
+When Cutter was preparing to go back inside the burning ARC to look for Helen in episode 3.3, Jenny asked him not to go and thought it was a mistake, which is a reference to what Claudia Brown said the last time Cutter saw her before going through the Permian Anomaly.
 Later, as Cutter was dying in Connor Temple's (Andrew-Lee Potts) arms, he started to ask Connor to tell Claudia something, but then changed his mind and said nothing.
 When Cutter dies as the ARC explodes, Jenny bursts into tears along with Abby Maitland (Hannah Spearritt) and Connor, while Sarah watches on silently.
 Jenny said there was something she wanted to tell Cutter and that was that she loved him.
-Jenny is promoted by Lester temporarily to team leader in episode 3.4, though has difficulty dealing with Cutter's death.
+Jenny is promoted by Lester temporarily to team leader in episode 3.4, though she has difficulty dealing with Cutter's death.
 In the following episode, Jenny discovers a photograph of Claudia Brown amongst Cutter's possessions, realising that she had in fact lived another life.
 At the end of the episode, after dying within the ARC and then being resuscitated by the team, she makes the decision to leave her position for the Anomaly Research Centre.

 Later though in Series 4 of Primeval an anomaly opens in a mansion where Jenny and her fiancé are to be wed.
-Although she did not want to bump into them she invites them to the wedding.
+Although she did not want to bump into them, she invites them to the wedding.
 Connor then reopens the anomaly after locking it and releases two prehistoric carnivorous mammals, Hyaenodon, on the loose causing havoc.
-Fortunately, Matt Anderson (Ciarán McMenamin), Jenny, Abby, Connor and Emily Merchant (Ruth Bradley) take care of the creatures, and Lester marries Jenny and her fiancé.
+Matt Anderson (Ciarán McMenamin), Jenny, Abby, Connor and Emily Merchant (Ruth Bradley) take care of the creatures, and Lester marries Jenny and her fiancé.